-Author: Dr. William J. Owen (Vice Provost, Student Engagement), Dr. Scott Green (Forestry)
+Author: Dr. William J. Owen (Psychology), Dr. Scott Green (Forestry)

 The first class is one of the most important days in each semester.
 In fact, your students will quickly assess how prepared and confident you are in your own ability to teach the course material, and if you are a reasonable and fair professor.
 Being adequately prepared will give you the opportunity to make the most of the first day.
 The following suggestions and questions may help you to prepare for the first class of each semester.